Barclays to overhaul back office operations to cope with ring-fencing

 Barclays declined to comment on the possible staff cuts or the cost of the restructuring.

-However, sources with direct knowledge of the project said it would soak up much of the 1 billion pounds (US$1.25 billion) that Barclays has said it will cost to comply with the ring-fencing rules.
+However, sources with direct knowledge of the project said it would soak up much of the £1 billion (US$1.25 billion) that Barclays has said it will cost to comply with the ring-fencing rules.

 UPHEAVAL